taube42/taube42.github.io/Help.md

 # Welcome To My Blog!

-This is currently designed my Writ 350; however, it will eventually become my technical blog.
+This is currently designed for my Writ 350; however, it will eventually become my technical blog.

 Text can be **bold**, _italic_, or ~~strikethrough~~.